ArazAbishov/abishov.github.io/_posts/2017-07-17-hexocat-bot.markdown

 ```

 ## Setting up a project
 Now we finally can start working on the project.
-First, we need to create a skeleton application using `cargo`.
+First, we need to create a template application using `cargo`.

 ```bash
 # `--bin` flag tells cargo that we want to